ruixue27/ruixue.github.io/_pages/about.md

 # Awards

+* National Encouragement Scholarship.
+USTC.
+2019.4
+* Bronze Award of the Excellent Student Scholarship.
+USTC.
+2018.12
 * National grants.
-USTC.2015.12
+USTC.2017.12
 * National grants.
 USTC.2016.12
 * National grants.
-USTC.2017.12
-* Bronze Award of the Excellent Student Scholarship.
-USTC.
-2018.12
-* National Encouragement Scholarship.
-USTC.
-2019.4
+USTC.2015.12
 # Education
-* Department of Electronic Science and Technology, University of Science and Technology of China.
-China.
-2015-2019 Undergraduate in Artificial Intelligence Class
 * Department of Electronic Engineering and Information Science, University of Science and Technology of China.
 China.
-2019-present
+2019-present. <br>
 Master student with Prof. Bin Li.
+* Department of Electronic Science and Technology, University of Science and Technology of China.
+China.
+2015-2019. <br>
+Undergraduate in Artificial Intelligence Class
 <!---Activity and Service--->
 <!---Experience--->